 - represent value for money for the business and the taxpayer

-In your Part B application, you will be expected to answer questions about your business and its ability to pay interest and repay a loan.
+In this survey, you will be expected to answer questions about your business and its ability to pay interest and repay a loan.

 We look for applications that show: